hsauro/FMX-Skia-Tips/README.md

 # FMX-Skia-Tips

 A list of tips for users of skia and FMX

+1. How do I draw a line or bezier curve witha rounded end?
+2. How do I create a dotted line?
+3. How do I draw a bezier curve using skia?
+4. How to draw circles
+5. How do I clear the canvas?
+6. How to draw a rounded rectangle?

 **1. How do I draw a line or bezier curve witha rounded end?**